 NSELL serves players who either reside in or attend a school within the district bounded by Angier, Bowen, Countryside, Mason-Rice, Memorial-Spaulding, and Zervas.

-T-Ball and Farm typically play on Sunday afternoon and one weeknight.
+The T-Ball schedule typically is one 3-inning game a week on Wednesdays at 5:30pm at Bowen Field and division-wide practices from 3:00-4:30pm on Sundays at Bowen.
+Farm typically plays on Sunday afternoon and one weeknight.
 All other divisions have games any day, typically on Sunday afternoon and one to two games during the week with some Saturdays.

 As we have done for the past several years we will have the following divisions in 2017 for players in grades 3-6 who are not eligible to play in the Majors or who have not been drafted by a Majors team: